What is AI in gaming?.

 Normally, developing a game requires a lot of time and money to be invested into it.
 And you aren’t even sure how well the market will accept the game.
 AI can help dramatically reduce the time taken to build a game and save a lot of resources that would be spent on developing the game.

-The game becomes unpredictable when nondeterministic behavior is used.
+The game becomes unpredictable when nondeterministic behaviour is used.
 This means that what happens in the game can’t even be predicted by the developer of the game.
 This creates a novel, refreshing experience and increases the game’s play-life since the game does not become predictable and boring after playing it a few times.

 Artificial intelligence in game design and development has evolved substantially, but it's showing no signs of slowing down.
 Let's see what the future seems to hold.